devesh-2002/fine-tune-gemma2b/README.md

 3. **Deployment**: Setting up a FastAPI server for the model demonstrated the ease of integrating machine learning models into web applications.

-## Conclusion

-This assignment provided hands-on experience in both fine-tuning state-of-the-art PyTorch models and deploying them as a service.
-It highlighted the importance of configuration management in handling complex models and the practical aspects of integrating machine learning models into real-world applications.